gabparanth/DynamoToMongoKinesisStream/README.md

 4. compilation: mvn clean install

-5. launch the ruby script
+5. add your secret_access_key and access_key_id in the ruby script and launch to start feeding Dynamodb

 6. launch the stream
 mvn exec:java -Dexec.mainClass="com.mycompany.app.StreamsAdapterDemo"

+there is treshold sert at 60s execution, it can be change in StreamsAdapterDemo.java Thread.sleep(600000);

+7. Don't forget to remove your DynamoDB source table and stream table
 -----

 Part 2: Tutorial from AWS